 But he still couldn't breathe.
 The medic held up a needle-"a good seven inches long," Gutierrez recalled-and told him his lung had collapsed.
-He needed to jam the needle into his chest so his lungs could reinflate.
+He needed to jam the needle into Gutierrez's chest to relieve the pressure in his chest cavity so his lungs could inflate.
 It was going to hurt, but "GZ" just nodded.
 He wanted to get it over with so he could get back to his job.
 He didn't have time to focus on pain.